The Basics of a Pre-Adverse Action

 How Long Does Pre-Adverse Action Take?

-During this time period, you should carefully review the information that was used to make their determination and take steps to dispute any inaccurate information if necessary.
+During this period, you should carefully review the information that was used to make their determination and take steps to dispute any inaccurate information if necessary.
 This way, you can be sure that all of your records are accurate before any further action is taken.
-If it turns out that there were errors on your credit report, then these errors can be corrected and your chances of being approved for a loan or job can improve.
+If it turns out that there were errors on your credit report, then these errors can be corrected, and your chances of being approved for a loan or job can improve.
 IFTA Sticker Registration steps.

 What Does Adverse Action Mean on a Background Check?